 Many children attend private pre-schools before starting school.

 All pre-schools will work within the Early Years Quality Standards Framework from January 2017.
 A copy of the Framework is available to download from this page.
-Settings are currently working within the Minimum Standards for Day Nurseries and Pre-Schools, also available on this page.

 This entitlement is being delivered through a partnership with private providers.

 The Assembly agreed to the funding for the implementation of the entitlement following a debate in November 2015.
 The proposals were amended with regards to the detail of funding sources and a cap set on entitlement to only those with a joint household income of under £150,000.

 Please read a copy of the Parent/Carer leaflet available from this page on how to apply for your free pre-school entitlement.

 A list of pre-school and day nurseries who will offer the entitlement is also available on this page.